Historic Ely Elevator: Clipper Room

-The Clipper Room is the name used to describe the of section of the elevator which houses antique seed cleaning and corn cracking equipment.
+The Clipper Room is the name used to describe the section of the elevator which houses antique seed cleaning and corn cracking equipment.
 The term "Clipper" refers to the Clipper single fan seed cleaner, manufactured by AT Ferrell & Co and installed in 1950.
 The room also features a 1920s-era Sprout Waldron & Co Monarch Corn Cracker and Grading Outfit.
 Built on a hardwood frame, it consists of a rotary cutter, grader, separator, and suction fan, all operated by a 5 hp motor which drove a series of flat belt pulleys.

 Present

-As of 2021, the Ely Elevator is still in operation, under fourth-generation ownership as FJ Krob & Co.
+As of 2025, the Ely Elevator is still in operation, under fourth-generation ownership as FJ Krob & Co.
 In January 2020, the Ely Elevator received individual designation on the National Register of Historic Places.
 The company is currently engaged in efforts toward historic preservation and adaptive reuse, with the goal of opening the building to the public as a historic landmark.